 We'll tell you the history and the archaeology of the Lower Cecina river valley, in the heart of the land of the Etruscans.

-Between December 1th and December 16th the Museum is open: on Saturday and Sunday, from 3.00PM to 7.00PM.
+Between January 15th and April 30th the Museum is open: on Saturday and Sunday, from 3.00PM to 7.00PM (Easter Monday included).

-The Archaeological Park is open: on Saturday and Sunday, from 2.00PM to 5.00PM.
+The Archaeological Park is open: on Saturday and Sunday, from 2.00PM to 5.00PM (Easter Monday included).

 The Museum and the Archaeological Park will be closed on December 25th, January 1st and 6th.